Lake City Florida Probate Lawyers and Attorneys

 · An individual who is either a resident of Florida, or is a spouse, sibling, parent, child, or certain other close relatives, can serve as personal representative.

 · A trust company incorporated under the laws of Florida, or a bank or savings and loan authorized and qualified to exercise fiduciary powers in Florida, can serve as personal representative.
-[Back to Top]
+[Back to Top]11.
+WHO HAS PREFERENCE TO BE PERSONAL REPRESENTATIVE?

 · If the decedent left a valid will, the designated personal representative nominated in the will has preference to serve.